lastcoolnameleft/acs-demos/incubator/ci-cd-k8s/cleanup/README.md

-# Cleanup all resources used in the ACI demos
+# Cleanup all resources used in the CI/CD demos

 Check we are cleaning up the right resources: